Definition

 4. Use the final MTP model in simulations like any other FF

-Going beyond Machine-Learning Force Fields
+Going Beyond Machine-Learning Force Fields

 As the semiconductor industry continues advancing towards more advanced processing nodes, atomic-scale details of device interfaces and nanoscale thermal transport properties become increasingly important to device and processing design.
 Several Synopsys TCAD tools are used to address these challenges, and the ML-FF methodology is key to connecting atomistic simulations to many of these tools, for example by providing atomic-scale insight into the detailed composition of high-K metal gate stacks for advanced logic or for computing thermal properties of novel materials and interfaces.